gordon-rennie/refined-article/article.md

 We devote a significant amount of time and attention as developers to ensuring that the data we receive and process is valid.
 We might enforce that usernames fall within a character limit, reject malformed URLs, guard against paying negative values, or countless more domain-specific cases.
 In these examples, the type system could not eliminate the errors: we may accept a parameter `username: String`, but we likely have no intention of allowing the empty string, strange Unicode glyphs, or strings thousands of characters in length!

-In this blog post I will explore _refinement types_ and their implementation in Scala's `refined` library [^1].
+In this blog post I will explore _refinement types_ and their implementation in Scala's [`refined` library](https://github.com/fthomas/refined).
 Refinement types are a powerful tool for restricting the values passed into our logic, which help us fail fast and gracefully on invalid values.
 I'd particularly like to highlight the excellent interoperability of `refined` with Scala’s libraries, and how this can make our programs safer and easier to reason about for very little effort.

 ## Conventional Validation